wetzel-desy/mod_want_digest/README.md

 The module is compiled with
 ```
-sudo apxs -i -a -c mod_want_digest_filter.c
+sudo apxs -i -a -c mod_want_digest.c
 ```
 on the target machine.
-Currently, there is no config for the module, it works on the HTTP GET and HEAD requests.
+Currently, there is one config option for the module that sets the digest caching location on a per-directory basis (the directive to use in a <Location>-directive is `DigestRootDir`.
 Currently, ADLER32, MD5 and SHA-1 checksums are supported.

 Example:
 ```